 The date January 30, 1995, marked a turning point for Eugene Hattingh: Brad Pitt was named Sexiest Man Alive, and Eugene’s three-year reign was officially over.
-Decades later, having suffered through the trauma of dealing with his fading good looks, tragedy struck again...he broke a nail while cleaning out a closet.
-That's when Eugene decided it was time to pivot toward something more productive.
-He became a writer.
+Decades later, having suffered through the trauma of dealing with his fading good looks, tragedy struck again...he broke a nail.
+That's when Eugene decided to become a writer.

 On a more serious note:

-Eugene currently maintains a 71% global selection rate in festivals across his portfolio, headlined by over 30 awards and honors in 2026 alone.
+Eugene currently maintains a 75% global selection rate in festivals across his portfolio, headlined by over 100 awards and honors since mid-April 2026.
 His versatility was on full display at the New York International Film Awards™ (NYIFA), where he secured a multi-genre sweep—winning Best Horror Script and Best Comedy Script for "Escape to Alcatraz," while "7 D.B.S." took home Best Drama Script.
+Recently, both scripts advanced as Semi-Finalists in the prestigious Outstanding Screenplays Feature Competition, successfully narrowing down a crowded field of 540 entries to the final 240.

 His work has garnered widespread international acclaim, with his award-winning screenplay, "Escape to Alcatraz," consistently placing at the top of the global festival circuit.
 Some awards include: